anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

 To top up balance with any.sender we need to send some funds to the relay contract address.
 0xe8468689AB8607fF36663EE6522A7A595Ed8bC0C.

 You can find more details about topping up balance [here](../payments.md), but for now we can just send funds to the fallback function.

-Do this by sending a transaction, with value of 0.5 ETH (any amount above 0.2 ETH should be fine for this demo) to the relay contract address.
+To deposit, send a transaction with value of 0.5 ETH (any amount above 0.2 ETH is fine for this tutorial) to the relay contract address.
 You can do this using your wallet software if you exported your keys from a wallet previously, or by using the `topUp.js` script.

 To execute the `topUp.js` script: